playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 For starters, these tools are massively adopted.
 [React, Angular, and Vue account for 9% of the web in 2021](https://almanac.httparchive.org/en/2021/javascript#libraries-usage) and are consistently growing.
 While that might not sound like much, remember that [there are over 1.9 billion websites as of 2022](https://web.archive.org/web/20240210190759/https://www.internetlivestats.com/total-number-of-websites/); Even 1% accounts for nearly 10 million sites.

-For example, React accounts for 17 million downloads a week from NPM alone and powers Meta's products (including Facebook, Instagram, and Messenger).
+For example, React accounts for 17 million weekly downloads from NPM alone and powers Meta's products (including Facebook, Instagram, and Messenger).
 In addition, React is used by a vast quantity of companies; everyone from Fortune 500s to hot startups is using React in some capacity.

-Likewise, while smaller, Angular is alive and well today (unlike its eerily similarly named yet distinct predecessor "AngularJS").
+Likewise, while smaller, Angular is alive and well today (unlike its eerily similarly named yet distinct predecessor, "AngularJS").
 Angular gains over two million downloads a week from NPM and powers sites such as Microsoft's [Xbox website](https://www.madewithangular.com/sites/xbox), [Office Web Home](https://www.madewithangular.com/sites/microsoft-office-home) site, Google's [Voice website](https://www.madewithangular.com/sites/google-voice), [Messages site](https://www.madewithangular.com/sites/google-messages), [Firebase's dashboard](https://www.madewithangular.com/sites/google-firebase), and many, many, many more.

 Finally, Vue has gained rapid growth in the last few years.
 From [gaining 50 million downloads in 2019 to over 125 million in 2022 on NPM](https://npm-stat.com/charts.html?package=vue&from=2019-01-01&to=2021-12-31), it's seen staggering success in the ecosystem.
 What's more, Vue sees uniquely high levels of adoption in China.
 Among the adopters of Vue in China are [Alibaba, a major shopping site](https://madewithvuejs.com/alibaba), and [Bilibili, a video-sharing platform](https://madewithvuejs.com/bilibili).